PyPSA/pypsa-usa/README.md

 ## Pre-set Configuration Options

 The `network_configuration` option in the `config.yaml` file accepts 3 values: `pypsa-usa` , `ads2032`, and `breakthrough`.
 Each cooresponds to a different combiation of input datasources for the generators, demand data, and generation timeseries for renewable generators.
+The public version of the WECC ADS PCM does not include data on the transmission network, but does provide detailed information on generators.
+For this reason the WECC ADS generators are superimposed on the TAMU/BE network.

 | Configuration Options: | PyPSA-USA | ADS2032(lite) |
 |:----------:|:----------:|:----------:|